Bonfires, dust and odours

 Bonfires and the law

-It is a common misconception that there are specific byelaw's prohibiting the lighting or timing of bonfires within the district.
+It is a common misconception that there are specific byelaw's prohibiting the lighting or timing of bonfires within the area.
 There is no outright bonfire ban.
 This includes areas that lie within the smoke control area.

 The Environmental Protection Act (EPA) 1990 deals with bonfires in relation to statutory nuisances only.
 Persistent or particularly large bonfires may cause a nuisance.